johneliades/portal/README.md

 # portal_UE5

-The portal game's mechanics ported to Unreal Engine 5.
+The portal game's teleportation mechanics recreated from scratch on Unreal Engine 5.

 Simply downloading the project and importing it in UE5 should work.

 <p float="left">
   <img src="https://github.com/johneliades/portal_UE4/blob/master/gifs/1.gif" width="49%" />